uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 [unity ship package download](https://github.com/uwetom/media-production-worksheets/raw/refs/heads/master/wk13-unity-ar-introduction/assets/ship.unitypackage)

-- Download it and drag it into the assets panel in Unity to include it in your project
+- Download it and drag it into the assets panel in Unity to include it in your project.
-- Save the template scene with a new name in the scenes folder ("tracked_image_scene")
-- Delete the cube from the scene
+-
 ### Tracked image manager

 The tracked image manager component manages all the images we want to track.